-Rhode Island is collecting teacher attendance data for the first time during the 2016-17 school year.
-Teacher absenteeism calculations will not include time for approved professional development or long-term excused absences.
-Similar analysis will be conducted on school level teacher chronic absenteeism data when that data is collected to ensure it will support meaningful differentiation of schools.
+Rhode Island is refining our teacher attendance data collection during the 2017-18 school year.
+Mid-year analysis of the 2017-18 teacher chronic absenteeism data shows a range from 0 to 35% by school for the first half of the year.
+RIDE will continue analyzing teacher chronic absenteeism data to ensure it will support meaningful differentiation of schools.
 Results will be calculated and reported annually for the all-student subgroup, as well as disaggregated for each major subgroup of students in the state for all schools.
+RIDE will have a complete year of data at the end of 2017-18.
+Analysis of data from the first half of 2017-18 suggests the following cut scores, which will be reset following completion of the 2017-18 data.